Spanish Golden Age: Palace of Charles V

-The Palace of Charles V is a Renacentist construction, located on the top of the hill of the Assabica, inside the Nasrid fortification of the Alhambra.
+The Palace of Charles V is a Renaissance construction located on the top of the hill of the Assabica, inside the Nasrid fortification of the Alhambra.
 It was commanded by Charles V, Holy Roman Emperor, who wished to establish his residence close to the Alhambra palaces.
 Although the Catholic Monarchs had already altered some rooms of the Alhambra after the conquest of the city in 1492, Charles V intended to construct a permanent residence befitting an emperor.
 The project was given to Pedro Machuca, an architect whose biography and influences are poorly understood.
 Even if accounts that place Machuca in the atelier of Michelangelo are accepted, at the time of the construction of the palace in 1527 the latter had yet to design the majority of his architectural works.
 At the time, Spanish architecture was immersed in the Plateresque style, still with traces of Gothic origin.
 Machuca built a palace corresponding stylistically to Mannerism, a mode still in its infancy in Italy.